Cloudxtreme/leafman/README.rst

 .. image:: https://raw.github.com/eugene-eeo/leafman/master/art/banner.png

-Leafman is a very small, fast, and simple autocompletion library for Python.
-It defaults to using a trie to generate suggestions, but the suggestion generation is pluggable:
+Leafman is a very small, fast, and pluggable autocompletion library for Python.
+It defaults to using a trie to generate suggestions, and the Jaccard index to give them "scores":

 .. code-block:: python